Vaccine Queue Calculator for the Netherlands

 I'm pregnant or breastfeeding.
 Can I be vaccinated?

 Currently, clinical trials have not yet provided data on the safety of COVID-19 vaccines in pregnant women.
 At the same time, there is no information on contraindications to the vaccination during pregnancy.
-According to the CDC, women who are pregnant and part of a group recommended to receive COVID-19 vaccine (e.g. healthcare personnel) may choose to be vaccinated.
+According to, women who are pregnant and part of a group recommended to receive COVID-19 vaccine (e.g. healthcare personnel) may choose to be vaccinated.

 🤰 The decision to vaccinate should be made by the pregnant woman, after clarification of possible doubts with the doctor.